-- 12. (1) The registered owner of a trademark has, subject to this Part, the exclusive rights: - (a) to use the trademark; and for the goods and/or services for which the trademark is registered.
+- 12. (1) The registered owner of a trademark has, subject to this Part, the exclusive rights: - (a) to use the trademark; and - (b) to authorise other persons to use the trademark;

+for the goods and/or services for which the trademark is registered.